Chinese Graduate Profiles

 Employment:

 “1.
-Never escaping away by saying I am not ready for what I want (job or goal), you can always be getting prepared and improved by starting that specific work or at least something similar.
+Never run away by saying I am not ready for what I want (job or goal); you can always be preparing and improving by starting that specific work or at least something similar.
 ‘Not ready’ is just an excuse for you to step away.

-2. For Chinese students, no matter what discipline you are doing, they all require practical skills and good understanding of the specific industry.
-I would sincerely suggest that all students should go out and approach the real world not only studying at Uni.
-Visiting companies, talking to the staff, attending industry event, you will learn a lot while enjoying it!
-Further, speaking English has always being reluctant and not confident for most of international students, as per the advice above, never say ‘my English is not good enough yet to find a job’ because the only way to improve is to work with and talk to local people.
-Spending your spare time to write and send your CV to find a job in industry or even just some table service would significantly improve your English in all aspects (which I did in a bar & café in 2015-2016).
+2. For Chinese students, no matter what discipline you are doing, they all require practical skills and a good understanding of the specific industry.
+I would sincerely suggest that all students should go out and approach the real world, not just study at university.
+By visiting companies, talking to the staff, and attending industry events, you will learn a lot while enjoying it!
+Further, speaking English has always been reluctant and not confident for most international students; as per the advice above, never say, ‘My English is not good enough yet to find a job’ because the only way to improve is to work with and talk to local people.
+Spending your spare time writing and sending your CV out to find a job in the industry or even just some table service would significantly improve your English in all aspects (which I did in a bar & café in 2015-2016).

-3. Be brave, be confident, stay uncomfortable, you will find nothing is that difficult.
+3. Be brave, be confident, stay uncomfortable, you will find nothing is that difficult.”Hangyu Zhang

 Academic Program: